-NEW ORLEANS, LA. - NEW ORLEANS - With pump problems and various other issues dominating the conversation in New Orleans recently, the upcoming eclipse seemed to merit only cursory attention in the days leading up to the event.
+NEW ORLEANS - With pump problems and various other issues dominating the conversation in New Orleans recently, the upcoming eclipse seemed to merit only cursory attention in the days leading up to the event.

 But Monday, that all changed as people paused from their daily madness, scurried to find glasses and get information on the very rare event.

 "It's amazing," said UNO student Pablo Orellana.
 "We came here to celebrate the power of mathematics, how can we predict this even several years in advance."